Max Klinger, German, 1857-1920 Der Künstler in der Dachstube (The Artist in the Attic)

 An opening reception will be held Thursday, March 13, 2014 from 5 to 7 pm in Cohen Memorial Hall.

-Presented as the first survey of German art from the Fine Arts Gallery’s collections, History’s Shadow: German Art and the Formulation of National Identity, addresses the role of history in shaping German art, and how that history has, as the title suggests, formulated German identity.
-This exhibition will also address how we, in turn, view German art through a lens grounded in our complex relationship with the German past, with World War II still coloring how many Americans and Germans alike view Germany, its culture and its art.
+Presented as the first survey of German art from the Fine Arts Gallery’s collections, History’s Shadow: German Art and the Formulation of National Identity addresses the role of history in shaping German art and how that history has influenced the formulation of German identity.
+This exhibition will also address how we, in turn, view German art through a lens ground in our complex relationship with the German past, with World War II still coloring how many Americans and Germans alike view Germany, its culture, and its art.

-While not a comprehensive survey of German art, History’s Shadow will span over five hundred years, with particular attention given to political and cultural events and how these events “cast a shadow” on both the artists and the art created by them.
-The earliest German work in the Fine Arts Gallery’s collection is the melancholic Rhenish Pietà, a late Medieval work ca. 1450-1460.
-Old Master prints are well represented beginning in the fifteenth century by such artists as Michael Wolgemut, Albrecht Dürer’s teacher, and Dürer himself.
+While not a comprehensive survey of German art, History’s Shadow spans five hundred years, with particular attention given to political and cultural events and the way these events “cast a shadow” on both the artists and the art created by them.
+The earliest German work in the Fine Arts Gallery’s collection is the melancholic Rhenish Pietà, a late medieval work, ca. 1450–1460.
+Old Master prints are well represented beginning in the fifteenth century with works by artists such as Michael Wolgemut, Albrecht Dürer’s teacher, and Dürer himself.
 Several works by artists called the kleine Meister, or “Little Masters,” a group of German artists active in the first half of the sixteenth century who produced a wide range of small-scale, intricately worked prints, nearly all of which were engravings, are also featured.
-Art of the late-twentieth and early twenty-first centuries is represented by Sigmar Polke, the conceptualist Thomas Locher, and by an excerpt from Christiane Baumgartner’s 1 Sekunde, a meditation on time and contemporaneity.
+Artists from the period leading up to and immediately following World War I, such as Erich Heckel, Max Klinger, Conrad Felixmüller, and Käthe Kollwitz will be included, reflecting the impact of the war on Germany and its artists.
+Art of the late-twentieth and early twenty-first centuries is represented by Sigmar Polke, the conceptualist Thomas Locher, and an excerpt from Christiane Baumgartner’s 1 Sekunde, a meditation on time and contemporaneity.

-History’s Shadow: German Art and the Formulation of Identityis organized by the Vanderbilt University Fine Arts Gallery and curated by Joseph S. Mella, director.
+History’s Shadow: German Art and the Formulation of National Identityis organized by the Vanderbilt University Fine Arts Gallery and curated by Joseph S. Mella, director.
+This exhibition has been made possible by a generous gift from Leslie Cecil and Creighton Michael, MA ’76.

 Presented as a companion exhibition to History’s Shadow: German Art and the Formulation of Identity, Farandole brings together two European cultural figures of the latter part of the twentieth century, artist Hans Hartung (1904–1989) and novelist and poet, Jean Proal (1904–1969).
 Published in 1972 as a portfolio of lithographs by Hartung with an accompanying poem by Proal, Farandole plays a set of aggressive abstract images against a poem with equal amounts of force and presence.
 Farandole, the title of Proal’s poem and the collaboration itself, is taken from the name of an open-chain community dance popular in Provence, France.